 Pan Fried Halibut

 Wild Alaskan Halibut has a mild, sweet flavor and is incredibly versatile.
 Quickly pan fry your fillets for an easy, delicious, and sustainable weeknight dinner.
+This recipe also works well for white fish like Lingcod, Rockfish, or Pacific Cod!

 Prep Time: 5 minutes Total Time: 15 minutes